 Live the ‘Pura Vida’ lifestyle by teaching English in small town Costa Rica!

-We are excited to be assisting the Costa Rican Government’s “English Training for Employability” initiative, which will provide intensive English education and life skills training to local Costa Rican communities.
-The goal of the program is to empower and improve the employability of at risk young adults to gain employment at local businesses where a basic to intermediate level of English is required.
+We are excited to be assisting the Costa Rican Government’s “Skills for Life” initiative, which will provide intensive English education and life skills training to local Costa Rican communities.
+The goal of the program is to empower and improve the employability of at-risk young adults to gain employment at local businesses where a basic to intermediate level of English is required.

 Learning English is a gateway to careers and jobs beyond what some of these students might have access to without this education.
 This program aims to make a big impact in each community where teachers are placed, as well as in each student’s life.

 In order to receive classes, students must qualify for government assistance based on their current income and employment status and must be able to dedicate 30 hours per week to attend English classes.
 We will help train volunteer teachers with ways to encourage consistent attendance from their students.